aws-samples/macie-findings-to-slack/README.md

 This solution explore patterns to responde Macie findings via a notification workshow using Amazon EventBridge, AWS Lambda and Slack.

-We will setup a Event Rule that will send the details of a Macie Finding to a Lambda function that will format the message and then post into our demo Slack Sensitive Data Classification channel.
+We will setup a Event Rule that will send the details of a Macie Finding to a Lambda function that will format the message and then post into our demo Slack Data Classification channel.

 ### Solution Overview